kevin-rao1/a-level-cs/README.md

 Repo for all A-Level work.
-Each project is in its each directory, for now.
+Each unit is in its each directory.